TechHubSurvey/Survey/README.md

 # TechHub Survey
-Click the link to bring you to the [a Tech Hub Survey] (https://techhubsurvey.github.io/Survey/indexTechhub.html)
+Click the link to bring you to the [Tech Hub Survey](https://techhubsurvey.github.io/Survey/indexTechhub.html)